hyl130/personal-website-next/pages/projects/index.md

 ## Zesty

 Utilized HTML and JavaScript to build out all the features for this web application, then incorporated CSS to style all the page components.
 Used figma to create initial designs.
-Worked with a recipe API to get recipe datas that match the user’s search criteria.
+Worked with a recipe API to get recipe datas that match the user’s search criteria.<br>
 [Project Link](https://lucid-borg-00ad57.netlify.app/)

 import Image from 'next/image'